allthroughthenight/allthroughthenight.github.io/_posts/2022-08-01-youve-got-a-friend.md

 Aging in America is mostly centered around education.
 Graduating from elementary to intermediate/middle school is associated with puberty.
 Graduating from high school is a coming of age story for many.
 Sometimes college is used as a back drop instead.

-With popular sitcoms of the 90s focusing on adult friend groups (Friends, Sienfield) it seemed like friendship in adulthood is a natural progression.
+With popular sitcoms of the 90s focused on adult friend groups (Friends, Sienfield) it seemed like friendship in adulthood is a natural progression.

 Instead the loneliness epidemic is greater than ever.
 And anecdodatly, seeing my family and friends age, they've mentioned seeing their friends less.